crhunt/ormjs/README.md

 # ORMJS: Object Role Modeling in JavaScript

 > :warning: This project is in active development.
-Consider everything an alpha prototype.
+Consider this code an alpha prototype.
 Release notes will be published here.

 ORMJS is a completely clientside Object Role Modeling (ORM) solution, accessible from any modern browser.
 It is implemented in javascript d3v7.